icmx/just-monorepo/HOWTO.md

 }
 ```

-Here `"workspaces"` property holds list of directories of actual sub-packages.
+Here `"workspaces"` property lists directories of actual sub-packages.
 [See details in NPM docs.](https://docs.npmjs.com/cli/v7/using-npm/workspaces)

 There is no "common" or "best" packages structure.
-Sometimes it's better to use flat structure of just `packages/*` directory while sometimes it can be splitted up to `apps/*`, `libs/*`, `<etc>/*` and so on.
+Sometimes it's better to use flat structure of just `packages/*` directory while sometimes it can be split up to `apps/*`, `libs/*`, `<etc>/*` and so on.
 In order to provide simple example this monorepo will use flat option.

 Create the following structure: